 Citizenship and Politics

 As of 2014/15, Citizenship is a statutory part of the curriculum for Key Stages 3 and 4.
 As such, every student at St George’s will study the Citizenship curriculum.
 This will be done in two ways: firstly through cross over with the subjects that are studied on a daily and weekly basis, and secondly through 3 discreet Enrichment Days across the year.

-Our first Enrichment Day of this school year was on November 18th 2014, when all students took part in the first Citizenship and British Values Day.
-This including visiting speakers from groups such as Amnesty International, who spoke to year 11 about International Law.
-Students also discussed issues facing us in Thanet.
+Previous Enrichment Days have included visiting speakers from groups such as Amnesty International, who spoke to year 11 about International Law.
+Pupils also discuss issues facing us in Thanet.